marnusw/react-css-transition-replace/README.md

 ### Hardware acceleration for smoother transitions

-For even smoother transitions, try to use hardware acceleration whenever possible.
+For even smoother transitions, try to trigger hardware acceleration whenever possible.
 Here is an example of what you could do for a mobile app transition between pages:

 ```css
 .page-enter, .page-leave {